 What are Spot VMs?

-Spot VMs are available at much lower price—60-91% discounts for machine types and GPUs as well as smaller discounts for local SSDs—compared to the on-demand price for standard VMs.
+Spot VMs are available at much lower prices—60-91% discounts for machine types and GPUs as well as smaller discounts for local SSDs—compared to the on-demand price for standard VMs.
 However, Compute Engine might preempt Spot VMs if it needs to reclaim those resources for other tasks.
 At this uncertain preemption time, Compute Engine either stops (default) or deletes your Spot VMs depending on your specified termination action for each Spot VM.
-Spot VMs are excess Compute Engine capacity, so their availability varies with usage.
-Spot VMs do not have a minimum or maximum runtime.
+Spot VMs are excess Compute Engine capacity, so their availability varies based on Compute Engine usage.
+Spot VMs do not have a minimum or maximum runtime unless you specifically limit the runtime.

 If your workloads are fault-tolerant and can withstand possible VM preemption, Spot VMs can reduce your Compute Engine costs significantly.
 For example, batch processing jobs can run on Spot VMs.
 If some of those VMs stop during processing, the job slows but does not completely stop.
 Spot VMs complete your batch processing tasks without placing additional load on your existing VMs and without requiring you to pay full price for additional standard VMs.